 Kerr, T. H., “Sensor Scheduling in Kalman Filters: varying navaid fixes for trading-off submarine NAV accuracy vs. ASW exposure,” Proceedings of The Workshop on Estimation, Tracking, and Fusion: A Tribute to Yaakov Bar-Shalom (on the occasion of his 60th Birthday) following the Fourth ONR/GTRI Workshop on Target Tracking and Sensor Fusion, Naval Postgraduate School, Monterey, CA, pp. 104-122, 17 May 2001.

 (To see a high level overview slide show associated with the topics of the preceding paper, please click here to obtain the main executable file “stpete.exe”.
-In order to view the slideshow, user must first download this associated .DLL file, then this .DLL file, then this VBX file, all to the same location on their local computer.
+In order to view the slideshow, user must first also download these auxiliary files: this associated .DLL file, then this .DLL file, then this VBX file, all to the same folder location on their local computer, where “stpete.exe” resides.
 Our Web Site host required temporary conversion to exclusively lower case spellings.
 Once this is done, merely click on “stpete”.exe to start the show and click on screen to move to the next screen in the sequence until the end [when it closes and stops].)

 Biezad, D. J., Integrated Navigation and Guidance Systems, AIAA Education Series, Reston, VA, 1999.